mhewedy/SBO-video-extension/README.md

 ## Have issue?
-Feel free to contact me via bug, email or any mean if you need any help.
+Feel free to contact me via [opening an issue] (https://github.com/mhewedy/SBO-video-extension/issues), email or any mean if you need any help.